 - Rotherham section of the Sheffield Parkway (A630) reduction of the existing speed limit to 50mph, associated with committed scheme to widen this route - Rawmarsh Hill (A633), Rawmarsh a proposal for some buses to relocate from the A633 to Barbers Avenue with improvements to Dale Road and Barbers Avenue to support this measure - Fitzwilliam Road (A630), Eastwood proposals to improve traffic flow on the A630 - Wortley Road and Upper Wortley Road, Kimberworth and Thorpe Hesley (A629) a restriction on HGVs on the northbound carriageway of the A629.

-There are also overall improvements proposed to the Rotherham bus fleet.
+There were also overall improvements proposed to the Rotherham bus fleet.
+Again, however, these previous assumptions and actions are now under review.